josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## 🫀 VII.
-Bodies Once Owned, Voices Newly Sold
+## 🫀 Bodies Once Owned, Voices Newly Sold

 Across centuries, law has fought—often through blood and rebellion—to disentangle the human body from property.
 Slavery, indenture, coverture: each declared a person to be someone else’s asset.